 No. Actually there is no such thing as an undergraduate pre-med major.
 Medical schools do not specify one particular major over another.
 Students may select any major as long as they take the courses listed as prerequisites for entrance to graduate medical schools.
-TFC allows you to choose any one of our majors and still take the courses necessary for admission to graduate medical schools.
+The pre-med sequence at TFC allows you to choose any one of our majors and still take the courses necessary for admission to graduate medical schools.

-What TFC offers is a set of courses that will meet the requirements for entrance to most graduate medical schools.
-These courses are taken along with those of biblical studies and general studies while taking into account the scheduling of the courses needed for your chosen major.
+What we have designed is a sequence of courses that will meet the requirements for entrance to most medical schools.
+The sequence is structured around the core consisting of biblical studies and general studies, and also takes into account the scheduling for your chosen major.